-3. They Are Not Like The Original Bull Baiting Dogs
+3. They Are Not Like The Original Bull-Baiting Dogs

 Bull-baiting was a cruel sport that involved putting dogs in a fighting ring with a bull, and it was outlawed in 1835.
-The Pit Bull was bred for this purpose, but the aggressive tendencies of the breed have since been almost completely bred out in modern times.
+The Pit Bull was bred for this purpose.
+However, the aggressive tendencies of the breed have since been almost completely bred out in modern times.
 Even the Pit Bulls of old were extremely reluctant to bite humans, as their owners wanted a dog that wouldn’t bite when they reached their hands into the ring to drag the dogs away.
 Now, Pit Bull puppies are not aggressive unless they are taught to be, especially not towards humans.

 4. They Need Training And Socialization

 Pit Bull puppies tend to be stubborn and bossy, but they are very smart and highly trainable.
 Their brains soak up tricks like a sponge, but they need discipline and consistency.
-They should also meet plenty of other dogs early in life to prevent aggression.
+They should also meet plenty of other dogs early in life to socialize and prevent aggression.